sanagnos/define/README.md

 define
 ======

-> Prototypal class & interface inheritance in Javascript
+> Prototypal inheritance in Javascript

-The scope is to formalize class definitions with shared interfaces & superclasses to ensure x-module compatibility & DRYness.
+The scope is to shorten workflows on class definitions with shared interfaces for x-module compatibility & DRYness.

 The approach is inline with Javascript's orthogonal take on type-checking.